© 2017 Seven Systems Cross-Platform Media Limited

 If that doesn't make any sense just yet, read on:

 The screenshot shows an instrument that has controllers (CCs) 74 and 7 set up.
-As far as Xequence is concerned, only those controllers exist which are actually set up in an instrument, others will be discarded during recording from MIDI Input.
+As far as Xequence is concerned, only those controllers exist which are actually set up in an instrument.
+However, as long as "Auto-add controllers" is enabled on the Settings screen, Xequence will detect each new incoming controller that has not yet been set up on the instrument of the track being recorded to, and add it automatically.

 MIDI Thru is a feature that lets you use Xequence as a central "hub" for your MIDI setup.